 A thorough study of rhetoric, prose style, argumentation, and editing through sophisticated non-fiction readings.
 Minimum of three extensive essays with various levels of research.
-Prerequisite: a grade of "B-" or better in ENG101, ENG101E, or ENG101ALP.
 This is an "L" course.
 This may not be used as a 200 level literature course.
+Prerequisite: Either ENG101ALP, ENG101E, or ENG101 with a "B-" or better.
+(Existing course, published September 2013) (Updated November 2014)